 Pick the Right Real Estate Agent

 Now that you know a bit more about what to look out for when selling your house, it’s time to pick a Sedona real estate agent who can help you navigate these rocky shores.
-Bryan and Cindy Real Estate has been selling houses right here in Sedona for decades and we believe that honest hard work is what sells houses.
+We have been selling houses right here in Sedona for decades and we believe that honest hard work is what sells houses.
 We have the tools and resources to get your house in front of as many sets of eyeballs as possible and we are expert negotiators.
 Stick with a real estate agency you can trust, and contact us today!